Search

 On this page

-What should you do before start cutting with a router?
+What should you do before starting to cut with a router?

 Back to top

-• Wear safety glasses or goggles, or a face shield (with safety glasses or goggles) and appropriate hearing protection.
+• Wear safety glasses or goggles, or a face shield (with safety glasses or goggles), appropriate hearing protection, and respiratory protection, if required.

 • Ensure that the bit is securely mounted in the chuck and the base is tight.

-• Before using a router, check stock thoroughly for staples, nails, screws or other foreign objects.
+• Check the stock thoroughly for staples, nails, screws, or other foreign objects.

-• Keep all cords clear of cutting area.
+• Keep all cords clear of the cutting area.

 What should you do to work with a router safely?